npm/npm/doc/files/package.json.md

 ## Local Paths

 As of version 2.0.0 you can provide a path to a local directory that contains a package.
-Local paths can saved using `npm install --save`, using any of these
+Local paths can be saved using `npm install --save`, using any of these forms:
-forms:

     ../foo/bar
     ~/foo/bar